edgonzalesjr/edgonzalesjr/README.md

   <a href="https://www.linkedin.com/in/edgonzalesjr"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a> <a href="https://tryhackme.com/r/p/EdmundG"><img src="https://img.shields.io/badge/-TryHackMe-FF5733?&style=for-the-badge&logo=tryhackme&logoColor=white" />
 </a>

-CompTIA Security+ certified with hands-on experience gained through cybersecurity lab projects, completion of TryHackMe's SOC Level 1 learning path, and participation in the Advent of Cyber 2024 event demonstrates the practical application of key security concepts.
-Proven skills in incident response, SIEM technology, and security monitoring, aligning with Security Analyst responsibilities.
-Background in IT and network administration provides a foundation for understanding IT environments.
-I am eager to join a collaborative cybersecurity team and contribute to strengthening the organization's security posture.
+Cybersecurity professional with a diverse technical background and certifications in CompTIA Security+ and ISC² CC.
+Equipped with hands-on experience from the TryHackMe SOC Level 1 learning path and practical skills developed through cybersecurity lab projects.
+With a decade of experience in technical support, possesses valuable awareness into IT infrastructure, system administration, and network security.
+Committed to proactive security measures, continuous monitoring, and threat analysis in collaborative, fast-paced environments, focused at enhancing organizational security posture.

 ## Skills